 That said, getting into a mindful or meditative state does not always mean sitting cross legged and humming a mantra, if that’s not your thing.

-You can also choose to engage in an activity that demands 100% of your attention such as reading, painting, pottery, solving a puzzle or working on a zen garden.
+You can also choose to engage in an activity that demands 100% of your attention such as reading, painting, pottery, or solving a puzzle.

 Figuring out what works best for you will make it easier and more enjoyable to wind down and turn mindfulness into a habit.